Acellera/htmd/doc/source/how-to/system-build-custombond.md

 ## Goal

-Tell tLeap to form a covalent bond between two specific atoms during the build - useful for disulfide bridges with non-standard cysteines, head-to-tail cyclic peptides, isopeptides, drug-protein covalent adducts, and any other crosslink that {py:func}`~moleculekit.tools.nonstandard_residues.detectNonStandardResidues` can't infer on its own.
+Tell tLeap to form a covalent bond between two specific atoms during the build, useful for disulfide bridges with non-standard cysteines, head-to-tail cyclic peptides, isopeptides, drug-protein covalent adducts, and any other crosslink that {py:func}`~moleculekit.tools.nonstandard_residues.detectNonStandardResidues` can't infer on its own.

 ```{note}
 You usually don't need to write `custombonds` by hand. {py:func}`~htmd.builder.nonstandard.parameterizeFromSpecs` walks the prepared molecule's `mol.bonds` graph and emits inter-residue crosslink entries as `out.custombonds` for you.
 Reach for this recipe only when the bond isn't in `mol.bonds` at all (e.g. you're modelling a covalent adduct that wasn't crystallised), or when you want to add bonds on top of what the canonical NCAA flow found.